Wondering what the OAS payment dates for 2023 are? Then this post is for you.

 In addition, the government also announced a one-time tax-free top-up or increase of $500 for eligible seniors in 2021.

 One-time Top-up for Seniors 2021

-The extra payment of $500 will be paid to seniors who are eligible for OAS in June 2021 and aged 74 years or older (i.e. born on or before June 30, 1947).
+The extra payment of $500 was paid to seniors who were eligible for OAS in June 2021 and aged 74 years or older (i.e. born on or before June 30, 1947).

-This one-time payment is tax-free and eligible OAS recipients will be automatically paid in the week starting August 16, 2021.
+This one-time payment was tax-free and eligible OAS recipients will be automatically paid in the week starting August 16, 2021.

-About 3.3 million seniors will receive the payment for an estimated cost of $1.7 billion.
+About 3.3 million seniors were to receive the payment for an estimated cost of $1.7 billion.

 OAS Increase 2022

 In July 2022, the OAS pension was permanently increased by 10% for recipients that are 75 years old and above.

 The increase means eligible seniors will get up to an extra $766 in pension per year.

 Outside of the quarterly indexation, this would be the first permanent increase in OAS benefits since 1973.